honojs/middleware/packages/oauth-providers/README.md

   - `Required`.
   - Set of **permissions** to request the user's authorization to access your app for retrieving user information and performing actions on their behalf.<br /> Review all the scopes Google offers for utilizing their API on the [OAuth 2.0 Scopes page](https://developers.google.com/identity/protocols/oauth2/scopes).
     > If your app is not **verified** by Google, the accessible scopes for your app are significantly **limited**.
-- `response_type`:
-  - Type: `string`.
-  - `Required`.
-  - Choose the **OAuth flow** for the authentication process.
-The available options are:
-    - `code` for a more secure flow, applicable when the app's authentication flow is managed by the **server side**.
-    - `token` for quick access to the token, suitable when the app's authentication flow will be managed by the **client side**.
-- `include_granted_scopes`:
-  - Type: `boolean`.
-  - `Optional`.
-  - To obtain the scopes for which the user has **granted permission**, set this value to `true`.
-This will allow you to implement a flow in cases where your app cannot access crucial permissions and needs to request them again, among other use cases.
-Value `false` by default.
 - `login_hint`:
   - Type: `string`.
   - `Optional`.